 In simple terms, a high credit score means lenders will view you as low risk.
 That means if you want to make a loan application, get a mortgage or apply for a credit card, you're likely to be accepted.

-Since, from time to time, most of us need to get credit for one reason or another, it's essential to try to ensure you have a good credit score.
+Since, from time to time, most of us need to get credit for various reasons such as credit for a mortgage, a loan etc. it's essential to try to ensure you have a good credit score.
 This will make it more likely that your application will be accepted.
 It will also mean that you're usually offered a better interest rate or a higher credit limit.

 So, what is a good credit score considered to be?
 How do credit scoring models work?
 Which factors affect your credit score?
 And how can improving your credit score help you to better manage your personal finance?